-With the 75th anniversary of the National Basketball Association (NBA) right around the corner, it's a perfect time to reflect upon what made the game great and how it got to where it is today.
-With each year since its inception in 1946, the NBA game has grown, changed, and evolved with new rules, expansion teams, major controversies, and amazing milestones.
+With the 75th anniversary of the National Basketball Association (NBA) right around the corner in 2022, it's a perfect time to reflect upon what made the game great and how it got to where it is today.
+With each year since its inception in 1946, the NBA game has grown, changed, evolved, integrated, and internationalized with new rules, expansion teams, major controversies, and amazing milestones.

-Relive the progression of the league's big men from George Mikan and Wilt Chamberlain to Kareem Abdul-Jabbar and Shaquille O'Neal, see how the game evolved from high-flying slammers to 3-point specialists, and relearn the histories of the dynastic teams that have dominated the landscape.
+Relive the progression of the league's big men from George Mikan and Wilt Chamberlain to Kareem Abdul-Jabbar and Shaquille O'Neal, see how the game transitioned from high-flying slammers to 3-point specialists and relearn the histories of the dynastic teams that have dominated the landscape.

 The Philadelphia Warriors and the Chicago Stags played in the very first BAA championship at the end of the 1946–47 season.
 The Warriors beat the Stags 4-1 in the series behind the play of the BAA's first star Joe Fulks, who averaged 23.2 points per game for the season.
 The Warriors players each earned an extra $2,000 for their championship victory, which was a considerable number at the time.